mariohmol/ng-brazil/README.md

 ## Installation

-To install this library with npm, run below command:
+To install this library with npm, run:

 ` npm install --save ng-brazil js-brasil`